 Locks of Love is an organization that makes wigs for cancer patients from donated hair.
-Katharine anxiously waits in the stylist's chair at Marigold's Salon to get the hair she's been growing for the last two years to donate to her grandmother.
-"But my hair wasn't the right color," she said.
+Katharine anxiously waited in the stylist's chair at Marigold's Salon to get the hair she's been growing for the last two years to donate to her grandmother.

 Katharine donated ten inches of her hair to Locks of Love.